coreboot/coreboot/Documentation/mainboard/ocp/deltalake.md

 Yosemite-V3 has multiple configurations.
 Depending on configurations, it may host up to 4 Delta Lake servers (blades) in one sled.

 The Yosemite-V3 system is in mass production.
-Facebook, Intel and partners jointly develop Open System Firmware (OSF) solution on Delta Lake as an alternative solution.
+Meta, Intel and partners jointly develop Open System Firmware (OSF) solution on Delta Lake as an alternative solution.
 The OSF solution is based on FSP/coreboot/LinuxBoot stack.
 The OSF solution reached production quality for some use cases in July, 2021.